 Our largest clinical pharmacology unit is designed specifically for Phase 1 clinical trials and is uniquely positioned to meet your high-volume enrollment needs.

-With 75,000 square feet and over 180 beds, the Cypress, CA, Phase 1 clinical trial unit is the largest WCCT location.
+With 75,000 square feet and over 180 beds, the Cypress, CA, Phase 1 unit is the largest WCCT location.
 This clinical pharmacology unit is dedicated to early clinical development studies and can provide housing for long-term, in-house trials, and services for both normal healthy volunteers (NHV) and large ethnobridging clinical trials.

-This Phase 1 clinical trial unit is uniquely positioned between the Orange County and Los Angeles areas (Los Angeles County – 9.3 MM, Orange County – 2.7 MM, Riverside/San Bernardino Counties – 3.1 MM), giving it the ability to strategically recruit from a diverse ethnic population of over 15 million.
+This Phase 1 unit is uniquely positioned between the Orange County and Los Angeles areas (Los Angeles County – 9.3 MM, Orange County – 2.7 MM, Riverside/San Bernardino Counties – 3.1 MM), giving it the ability to strategically recruit from a diverse ethnic population of over 15 million.

 Many healthy volunteers are also available for recruitment from multiple universities nearby.
 To ensure the success of your study’s enrollment, the Cypress Phase 1 clinical trial unit’s active outreach team aids community clinical research education and augments our overall patient recruitment efforts.

 - Only Phase 1 clinical trial unit to be authorized as an American Heart Association training site

 - 130+ employees trained for Emergency Response situations

 - On-site CLIA-Certified Safety Reference Laboratory capable of conducting hundreds of clinically-significant tests